 Figure 3.1: A PDB file may have single or multiple antibody-antigen (Ab/Ag) sets.
+The notation is in Information Engineering Style: a single line indicates one item; two lines indicates exactly one mandatory item; a single line and a circle represents zero or one items; a crowsfoot with a circle indicates zero or more items; a crowsfoot with a line indicates one or more mandatory items.
 Each Ab/Ag Set contains exactly one antibody.
 An antibody may be 'complete' (containing one light and one heavy chain), or may be a light-chain dimer or heavy-chain monomer.
 Each Ab/Ag Set also contains zero or one antigens which contains one or more molecules or chains.
 Note that the same antigen may take part in more than one Ab/Ag Set.